dice-group/KBQA-PG/KBQA/appB/preprocessing/wordpiece_version/README.md

 https://github.com/huggingface/transformers/issues/15956 .

 ## Note
-This version is a quick and dirty fix.
-It is not Linter approved.
-It is not working as good as the base version.
+This version is not working correctly in it's entirety.
+This can be seen on testing it with an encoding, tokenization, detokenization and then decoding scheme.

 ## TODO
-- Test this with the tokenizer which is used.
+- Test it properly and fix corresponding problems.
 - The encoding "variable:" probably yields problems in token- and untokenization.